garrettwilliams90/MelanomaClassification/README.md

 - Pretrained ResNet50
 - Pretrained InceptionResNetV2

-The key metrics I focused on were Loss, Accuracy, Recall, and AUC-ROC.
+The key metrics I focused on were Accuracy, Recall, and AUC-ROC.
 I focuesed on Recall because having False Negatives are more costly than having False Positives.
 False Negatives is having a malignant skin lesion but predicting that it's benign.
 This would result in people thinking they're healthy when they arent, which could result in lives being lost.

 ## Evaluation

 The final model will be the VGG16 because it had the highest accuracy and recall score.
 Again, recall is the second evaluation metric because a low score would mean our model is predicting a skin lesion is benign when it's actually malignant.
 This implies you're healthy when you actually aren't and need to seek medical assistance.
 Now, I'll take our VGG16 model and evaluate it on the testing set, which I held out.
-This is so I can truly evaluate our model on unseen images
+This is so I can truly evaluate our model on unseen images.

 ![Confusion Matrix](https://raw.githubusercontent.com/garrettwilliams90/MelanomaClassification/main/Images/final-model-confusion-matrix.png)